Help with Housing Benefit and Council Tax Reduction

 Click ‘Register to view your existing Housing Benefit claim’ and enter your claim reference number and name (exactly as shown on your notification letter and address).

 Please note: You will be asked for a “known fact” about your account before you can view your details.
 You must provide the answer to one of the following questions:

 View a step by step Housing Benefit Registration Guide (PDF, 368KB).

 Your reference number is printed on letters that we have sent to you about your Housing Benefit claim.
 If you can't find your claim reference number, please send an email to firstname.lastname@example.org with your full name and address.

 National Insurance numbers are issued by HM Revenues and Customs.

 Your National Insurance number can be found on your wage slips or any letter from the Department of Work and Pensions (DWP), or from a Jobcentre.

 You can check the 'status' of your form in the 'My History' section of your My Account, which you can find at the bottom of the main screen (scroll to the bottom).
-If you have successfully submitted a new claim, the status will show as 'completed', and for online forms including Benefit enquiry, discretionary housing payments and evidence uploads, the status will show as 'submitted'.
-If any other status shows you must go back into the form and complete it fully - go to ‘My History’ and click on the form name in the 'Action' column.
+For benefit enquiries, discretionary housing payments and evidence uploads, the status will show as 'submitted'.
+If any other status shows you must go back into the form and complete it fully.
+Go to ‘My History’ and click on the form name in the 'Action' column.

-For new claim forms, you can view your answers once you have submitted the form, but you cannot change them.
+You cannot view your answers once you have submitted the form.
+You are able to save or print the form before you select 'Finish'.
 If you need to make any changes please complete an online 'Benefit Enquiry' form.

 For Benefit enquiry, discretionary housing payments and evidence upload online forms, you can see a record of your submitted form in the 'My History' section of your My Account for up to four weeks after submission.
 You can find ‘My History’ at the bottom of the main screen (scroll to the bottom).
 We recommend that you print a copy during this time, after which you will not be able to view the form.